dotnet/dotnet-docker/samples/README.DockerHub.md

 View [license information](https://www.microsoft.com/net/dotnet_library_license.htm) for the software contained in this image.

-The .NET Core Windows container images use the same license as the [Windows Server 2016 Nano Server base image](https://hub.docker.com/r/microsoft/nanoserver/), as follows:
+The .NET Core Windows images use the same license as the [Windows Server 2016 Nano Server base image](https://hub.docker.com/r/microsoft/nanoserver/), as follows:

 MICROSOFT SOFTWARE SUPPLEMENTAL LICENSE TERMS